HOW TO SEE ICELAND IN 5 DAYS (WINTER OR SUMMER SEASON)

 I visited in winter and summer and liked it in winter better.
 However, in summer, you can take walks and stroll the area (which in winter is mostly forbidden).

-- I would suggest spending 30-90 minutes in that area.
+• I would suggest spending 30-90 minutes in that area.

-- It is free to visit, with no parking fees.
+• It is free to visit

 Tip: If you want to take a snowmobile tour, then you can start here.
 Again, it depends on whether you road trip or do guided tours.
 I booked my tour in December and was picked up from Reykjavik and brought to the waterfall before continuing our trip to the Highlands.
-However, due to extreme snowfalls, once we arrived at the camp, the tour was canceled.
+However, due to extreme snowfall, once we arrived at the camp, the tour was canceled.
 I am sure it is an amazing experience, and if you are up for it, you can check out tours starting from here.
 Check out prices and options.

 Strokkur in Haukadalur